Are you unsure about what makes a good air purifier?

 Oransi is a member of the AHAM Verifide program.
 Sadly, some heavily marketed brands do not participate so it's unclear what their performance is since they are not tested to the standard.

 An organization that is a leader in filter testing is IBR Laboratories.
-IBR tested the HEPA filter media in our EJ and ERIK650A air cleaners with the results of 99.996% efficiency at 0.3 micron particle size.
+IBR tested the HEPA filter media in our EJ air cleaner with the results of 99.996% efficiency at 0.3 micron particle size.